-4.7 Money Market Fund Reform
+4.8 Money Market Fund Reform

-New Money Market Fund European regulation comes into force on 21 July 2018 and existing funds will have to be compliant by 21 January 2019.
-There will be three structural options of MMF's, CNAV.
-(Public Debt Constant Net Asset Value), LVNAV (Low Volatility Net Asset Value) and VNAV (Variable Net Asset Value).
-The council's current MMF's have not yet defined their structure and the council will invest in CNAV MMF's as included in TMP1 Schedule 1.
+New Money Market Fund European regulations came into force on 21 July 2018 and existing funds had to be compliant by 21 January 2019.
+There are now three structural options of MMF's.
+These are CNAV, (Public Debt Constant Net Asset Value), LVNAV (Low Volatility Net Asset Value) and VNAV (Variable Net Asset Value).
+The council can invest in CNAV, LVNAV and VNAV MMF's as included in TMP1 Schedule 1.

-TMP 5 ORGANISATION, CLARITY AND SEGREGATION OF RESPONSIBILITIES, AND DEALING ARRANGEMENTS
+TMP 5 ORGANISATION, CLARITY AND SEGREGATION OF REPSONSIBILITIES, AND DEALING ARRANGEMENTS